netbox-community/go-netbox/docs/IPSecProfileRequest.md

 ### NewIPSecProfileRequest

-`func NewIPSecProfileRequest(name string, mode IPSecProfileModeValue, ikePolicy IKEPolicyRequest, ipsecPolicy IPSecPolicyRequest, ) *IPSecProfileRequest`
+`func NewIPSecProfileRequest(name string, mode IPSecProfileModeValue, ikePolicy BriefIKEPolicyRequest, ipsecPolicy BriefIPSecPolicyRequest, ) *IPSecProfileRequest`

 NewIPSecProfileRequest instantiates a new IPSecProfileRequest object This constructor will assign default values to properties that have it defined,